B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 Common mistakes:

-• Jumping straight to solution without acknowledging problem
+• Jumping to the solution without acknowledging the problem

 • No concrete outcome promised